moritzlerch/tesla-pv-display/readme.md

 Project code is licensed under GPL-3.0 License, see `LICENSE` for more information.

 The API requests are heavily based on the [powerwall2](https://github.com/vloschiavo/powerwall2) API documentation (Apache-2.0 License).

+---
+**Disclaimer**: *In accordance with the MIT license, I assume no liability for any damage to you or any other person or equipment.
+The software of this project also does not include any warranty.*